 If you have diabetes, work with your doctor to find the best eating and exercise timing for you and to decide whether you should test your blood sugar before or after exercise — or maybe even during a brief break in your activity regimen.

-5. Posture Orthostatic Tachycardia Syndrome
+5. Postural Orthostatic Tachycardia Syndrome

 Sometimes the cause of post-workout dizziness involves the heart.
 One little-known condition is postural orthostatic tachycardia syndrome (POTS).